 - Timestamp

-This gets sent via webhook to our main API for credit calculation, basic analytics, and user notifications.
+This gets sent via webhook to our main API for credit calculation and then deletes all the personal information.

 We don't do complex fraud detection beyond obvious bots.
-Most of our "bot filtering" is just checking user agents.
+Most of our bot filtering is just checking user agents and again, all the information is deleted.
+We only keep the final numbers of hits to the website.

 Simple A/B Testing